 The food dollar series provides an overview of the food system, with estimates of the farm share and of the distribution of food-dollar value-added shares over time:

-- For every dollar spent in 2012 in the U.S. on domestically produced food (food dollar), U.S. farmers sold 17.4 cents of farm products to non-farm establishments (farm share).
-After falling to 16.2 cents in 2009, the farm share of food dollar expenditures in 2012 rose to a level comparable to the 2007-08 level.
+- For every dollar spent in 2013 in the U.S. on domestically produced food (food dollar), U.S. farmers sold 17.4 cents of farm products to non-farm establishments (farm share).
+After falling to 16.2 cents in 2009, the farm share of food dollar expenditures in 2013 is at a level comparable to the 2007-08 level.

-- Farm production costs per food dollar have increased in five of the past six years from 8.3 cents in 2006 to 9.7 cents in 2012.
-In previous years, agribusiness establishment costs were combined with farm production costs but are now reported separately.
+- Farm production costs per food dollar have increased in six of the past seven years from 8.3 cents in 2006 to 10.5 cents in 2013.

 - Foodservice costs per food dollar rose in 2013 to 31.5 cents, up from 31.1 cents in 2012.